amishpr/advisr-project/README.md

 https://advisr-project.herokuapp.com/#/
 ## Overview
-This project displays information about certain business and shows off the Google Map location.
+This project displays information about certain business and shows the Google Map location.
 The main objective of this project was to use Express.js to return a JSON file with business data and then display it using Vue.js.

 ## Features

 * View all businesses in a table
-* Search and sort through fields of the business data
+* Search and sort through all the different fields in the business data
-* Displays a detailed page with all related business information including an interactive Google Map window
+* Display a detailed page with all related business information including an interactive Google Map window
 * Calculate sales velocity for each business

 ## Technologies